nunnyr/catclickr/README.md

 <h1>CatClicker</h1>

 <h2>Motivation</h2>
 This project was created during Udacity's frontend nanodegree program.
 The styling and content was up to the developer.
-I ended up choosing animated cats for a user to learn about and click at.
+I ended up choosing animated cats from my childhoor for a user to select and "feed" by clicking it.

 <h2>Build Status</h2>
 This project is currently being edited as of April 2019.